techwithlc/mywebsite/server/SERVERLESS_DEPLOYMENT.md

-# Serverless Newsletter System Deployment Guide
+# RSS Feed Deployment Guide

-This guide explains how to deploy your newsletter subscription system without requiring a continuously running server, using RSS feeds, webhooks, and serverless functions.
+This guide explains how to deploy your AI news RSS feed system without requiring a continuously running server, using GitHub Actions and serverless functions.

 ## Overview

-The serverless newsletter system consists of:
+The RSS feed system consists of:

-1. **Static HTML Page**: A subscription page where users can subscribe via email or RSS/JSON feeds
+1. **Static HTML Page**: A subscription page where users can subscribe via RSS
-2. **RSS/JSON Feeds**: Automatically updated feeds with your latest AI news content
+2. **RSS Feed**: Automatically updated feed with your latest AI news content
-3. **Webhook Integration**: Allows external services to trigger newsletter updates and sending
-4. **GitHub Actions Workflow**: Automatically updates feeds and sends newsletters on a schedule
+3. **GitHub Actions Workflow**: Automatically updates the feed on a schedule
-5. **Serverless Functions**: Can be deployed to Netlify, Vercel, or AWS Lambda
+4. **Serverless Functions**: Can be deployed to Netlify or Vercel

 ## Deployment Options